Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Easy Instances of Finding Second Order Stationarity in Constrained Optimization: A Second Order Frank-Wolfe Algorithm

 As discussed in previous sections, although designing polynomial time algorithms for finding second order stationary points is easy when the optimization problem is unconstrained, the same problem becomes very hard in the general convex constrained case.
 In particular, even for checking second order stationarity, one needs to (approximately) solve a quadratic constrained optimization problem~\eqref{eq:psi_k}, which is NP-hard as shown in Section~\ref{sec:NPhard}.
-However, for some special types of constraint set~$\mathcal{F}$, the quadratic constrained optimization problem~\eqref{eq:psi_k} can be solved efficiently.
-For example, when $\mathcal{F}$ is formed by small number of linear constraints, \cite{hsia2013trust} presents a backtracking approach which can find the solution of~\eqref{eq:psi_k} efficiently.
-More precisely, by doing an exhaustive backtracking search on the set of constrains, one can find the solution of the problem
+However, for some special constraint sets~$\mathcal{F}$, the quadratic constrained optimization problem~\eqref{eq:psi_k} can be solved efficiently.
+For example, when $\mathcal{F}$ is formed by a fixed number of linear constraints, \cite{hsia2013trust} presents a backtracking approach which can find the solution of~\eqref{eq:psi_k} in polynomial-time.
+More precisely, by doing an exhaustive backtracking search on the set of constraints, one can find the solution of the problem